tbudd/run_analysis/run_analysis_codebook.md

 Collection of the raw data is described in detail under the Data Set Information on the [HAR site.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ###Notes on the original (raw) data
-The raw data set was downloaded from [here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The raw dataset was downloaded from [here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 Eight files were processed from the raw data to create the tidy data with averages:
 - activity_labels.txt - contains the text descriptions of the activities and an index column